soarlab/soarlab.github.io/_publications/2019_nsv_hbr.md

 # After the --- you can put information that you want to appear on the website using markdown formatting or HTML.
 A good example are acknowledgements, extra references, an erratum, etc.
 ---
+### Acknowledgements
+Supported in part by the National Science Foundation (NSF) awards CCF 1552975 and CCF 1704715.